ryn14/ryn14.github.io/_pages/about.md

   - /about.html
 ---

 I am currently working as a Research Assistant at Research Center for Information Technology Innovation, Academia Sinica, Taipei, Taiwan.
-I am also currently working towards a Ph.D. degree in Computer Science at National Taiwan University, Taipei, Taiwan.
+I am also currently working towards a Ph.D. degree in Computer Science and Information Engineering at National Taiwan University, Taipei, Taiwan.
+Before that, I obtained an MS degree in Computer Science and Information Engineering from National Central University, Taoyuan, Taiwan, and BS degree in Computer Science from Brawijaya University, Malang, Indonesia.